WaterNeRF: Neural Radiance Fields for Underwater Scenes: Experiments Results

 \subsection{Qualitative Evaluation}

 Figure~\ref{fig:qual_mhl} shows qualitative performance against the baselines on the UWBundle dataset.
 Histogram equalization and HENeRF result in visually appealing images, but the corrected images are not consistent across multiple viewpoints.
 The Haze Lines model suffers from vignetting artifacts.
-WaterNeRF and FUnIE-GAN both produce consistent color corrected images across multiple images.
+WaterNeRF and FUnIE-GAN both produce consistent color corrected images across multiple images, however FUnIE-GAN does not perform depth estimation.
 HENeRF and WaterNerF both produce dense maps of the scene.
 Since the histogram equalized images are inconsistent, HENeRF produces poor depth structure with holes.
 WaterNeRF produces dense depth maps without visible discontinuities.